genie-team/graphql-genie/README.md

 - **Feature Rich API** including nested operations, filtered queries, pagination.
 Also transactional if your data store plugin supports it.
 - **Easy to extend with plugins** Ones already exist to [add subscriptions](https://github.com/genie-team/graphql-genie/tree/master/plugins/subscriptions) and [setup role based access control](https://github.com/genie-team/graphql-genie/tree/master/plugins/authentication).
 - **Works with other GraphQL libraries** like [Relay](https://facebook.github.io/relay/)(react) and [Apollo Client](https://github.com/apollographql/apollo-client)(vanilla js or any framework)
-- **Portable data** with a variety of [data stores](#data-store-options) supported and import/export functionality
+- **Portable data** with a variety of [data stores](#data-store-options) supported and import/export functions.
 - **FortuneJS Storage** allows many storage options and the ability to easily create your own.
 See [data store options](#data-store-options)

 In short GraphQL Genie handles creating the root Query, Mutation and Subscription types and resolvers for a variety of [data stores](#data-store).
-If that doesn't mean anything to you it may be good to read up on some [graphql basics](https://www.okgrow.com/posts/graphql-basics) or learn by experimenting with the [demo]((https://genie-team.github.io/graphql-genie-client/))
+If that doesn't mean anything to you it may be good to read up on some [graphql basics](https://www.okgrow.com/posts/graphql-basics) or learn by experimenting with the [demo]((https://genie-team.github.io/graphql-genie-client/)

 <!-- omit in toc -->